Roqlane/Web-Enumeration/README.md

 ## Wordlists

 The tools comes with 4 available wordlists for enumerating backup, hidden, config or common files on website.
+The path to these wordlists are stored in the `config.json` file.
 The wordlists inside the project were made by merging wordlists that already exist and by using ChatGPT.